 With 2021 comes optimism for the return of travel.
 What we know for sure is that people’s desire to travel – whether to find the perfect beach, climb a new summit, or even resume face-to-face business meetings – will remain unchanged.

-In the meantime, hoteliers can and should be thinking about ways to adapt their business strategies to better reflect the evolving traveler journey and their heightened expectations of cleanliness and service.
+In the meantime, hoteliers can and should be thinking about ways to adapt their business strategies to these Hospitality Trends in 2021 to better reflect the evolving traveler journey and their heightened expectations of cleanliness and service.
 For more information on these topics, plus how to engage the all important leisure traveler during COVID-19, click here.